 Eligibility.
 The 2017 Plan allows us, under the direction of our CHCC, to make grants of restricted stock units and restricted stock awards, to employees, consultants and directors who, in the opinion of the CHCC, are in a position to make a significant contribution to our long-term success.
 The purpose of these awards is to attract and retain key individuals, further align employee and stockholder interests and to closely link compensation with Company performance.
 The 2017 Plan provides an essential component of the total compensation package, reflecting the importance that we place on aligning the interests of key individuals with those of our stockholders.
 All employees, members of the Board and consultants of the Company and its affiliates are eligible to participate in the 2017 Plan.
-As of April 6, 2023, we had approximately [] individuals eligible to participate in the 2017 Plan.
+As of April 6, 2023, we had approximately 2,918 individuals eligible to participate in the 2017 Plan.

 Limitations on Grants.
-As of April 6, 2023, we had [] remaining shares of common stock available for issuance under the 2017 Plan.
+As of April 6, 2023, we had restricted stock units representing 4,616,972 shares of common stock outstanding under the 2017 Plan and 97,988 remaining shares of common stock available for issuance under the 2017 Plan.
 If this Proposal 5 is approved by our stockholders, the 2017 Plan will provide for the issuance of up to 4,800,000 additional shares.
 Under the 2017 Plan, each share of common stock issued as a restricted stock unit, counts against the number of total shares available for issuance under the 2017 Plan as one share.
 In addition, shares of common stock reserved for awards under the 2017 Plan that lapse or are canceled will be added back to the share reserve available for future awards on a one-to-one basis.
 However, shares of common stock tendered in payment for an award or shares of common stock withheld for taxes will not be available again for grant.
 The 2017 Plan provides that no participant may receive awards for more than 500,000 shares of common stock in any fiscal year.
 Additionally, for non-employee directors, the 2017 Plan provides that the aggregate grant date fair value of any stock rights granted in any calendar year cannot exceed \$500,000 other than pursuant to an election to receive equity in lieu of cash for all or a portion of fees received for service on the Board or any committee thereof.